-At the beginning of this month Amazon launched an addition to their Dash ordering hardware with Dash buttons.
+At the beginning of this month Amazon launched an addition to their Dash ordering hardware with the Amazon Dash button.
 There was a lot of incredulity amongst the media heightened by the unfortunate timing which overlapped with April’s Fool Day.

 Why the incredulity?